Last updated: October 16, 2024

 HELOC prepayment penalties

-A prepayment penalty is a fee you may have to pay if you decide to repay the balance fully or partially ahead of schedule.
+A prepayment penalty is a fee you may have to pay if you decide to repay your balance fully or partially ahead of schedule.
 Depending on your loan agreement, this could include a portion of the principal and all or some remaining interest payments.

-It's always best to check with your financial institution before making any extra payments.
+Check with your financial institution before making any extra payments.
 Understanding the terms around prepayment penalties is essential before taking out a HELOC since these fees may limit your ability to make additional payments on your loan without incurring extra costs.

 HELOC payment FAQs